Zacharia-Schmitz/Python_Project/README.md

 # Python_Project

+**checkbookmvp.py** is the minimum viable product.
+Once we had that we started working on the bonus.

+**checkbookbonus.py** has the following bonus features:
+- timestamps on the ledger
+- option for transaction descriptions
+- an option to view previous transactions input by the user

+---

-### Build a .py file that will be run from the command line.
+## Build a .py file that will be run from the command line.

 - When run, the application should welcome the user, and prompt them for an action to take:
     - view current balance